yusanshi/collaborative-filtering/README.md

 ### Prepare the dataset

 You should specify the dataset by passing the `--dataset_path` parameter.
 The parameter value must be the directory path with `train.tsv`, `valid.tsv` and `test.tsv` in it.
-Each file must be a two-columns TSV file with `user` and `item` as headers, user indexs and item indexs (both are 0-based) as body.
+Each file must be a two-columns TSV file with `user` and `item` as headers, user indexes and item indexes (both are 0-based) as body.
 An example:
 ```tsv
 user	item
 0	241